 St Mary's Catholic Primary School aims to ensure that all our pupils can understand and apply the fundamental principles and concepts of computer science, including abstraction, logic, algorithms and data representation.
 They are encouraged to analyse problems in computational terms, and have repeated practical experience of writing computer programs in order to solve such problems.
 It is our ultimate aim to enable children to be responsible, confident and creative users of information and communication technology.
 We achieve this by delivering the Purple Mash Scheme of work.

-Music is delivered on a weekly basis to all classes by a specialist music teacher.
+Muic is delivered on a weekly basis to all classes by a specialist music teacher.

 We seek to develop both appreciation and creativity in the children’s experience with music in the school.
 We have a choir who represent the school at various events during the year.
 The school is able to offer violin tuition for pupils in Key Stage 2, through Northamptonshire Music and Performing Arts (NMPAT) we offer a progressive and interactive programme of study learning to play instruments.
-Year 4 and 5 children are also involved in a Ukele Project in the summer term, which is also provided by Northamptonshire Music and Performing Arts (NMPAT)
+Year 4 and 5 children are also involved in a Ukulele Project in the summer term, which is also provided by Northamptonshire Music and Performing Arts (NMPAT)

 Personal, Social and Health Education (PSHE) and Citizenship